tarciozemel/codeigniter_pt-br/README.md

 CodeIgniter - Translation Project PT-BR

-Projeto de tradução do CodeIgniter para Português- Brasil.
+Projeto de tradução do Guia do Usuário do CodeIgniter para Português do Brasil.